Anushika0304/aps.github.io/README.md

 **Design Technique:**
 Utilizing algorithms like the Louvain method or Girvan-Newman algorithm helps in identifying communities or clusters of users based on shared interactions and interests.
 This approach uncovers emerging trends by analyzing how content spreads through these communities, providing actionable insights for content creators and marketers.

-**Complexity:**
+**Time & Space Complexity:**
-These algorithms typically have a time complexity of O(E^2V) for Girvan-Newman and O(V log V) for Louvain method, where E represents edges and V represents vertices in the network.
-Space complexity varies based on implementation but generally scales with the size of the network.
+* Time complexity of O(E^2V) for Girvan-Newman and O(V log V) for Louvain method, where E represents edges and V represents vertices in the network.

-**Shortcomings and Scalability:**
-While effective for moderate-sized networks, these algorithms may struggle with scalability to handle Instagram's massive user base and real-time data streams.
-Implementations often require optimization for distributed environments and may overlook nuances in regional or niche trends due to global focus.
+* Space complexity varies based on implementation but generally scales with the size of the network.

 *Code for sample implementation of [Girvan Newman Algorithm](https://github.com/danieljsharpe/girvan-newman/blob/master/girvan-newman.cpp)*